Dornier 328

 The Dornier 328 is a turboprop-powered commuter airliner.
 Initially produced by German company Dornier Luftfahrt GmbH, the firm was acquired in 1996 by US firm Fairchild Aircraft.
-The resulting firm, named Fairchild-Dornier, manufactured the 328 family in Oberpfaffenhofen, Germany, conducted sales from San Antonio, Texas, United States, and supported the product line from both locations.
+The resulting firm, named Fairchild Dornier, manufactured the Fairchild Dornier 328 family in Oberpfaffenhofen, Germany, conducted sales from San Antonio, Texas, United States, and supported the product line from both locations.
 A jet-powered version of the aircraft, the Fairchild Dornier 328JET, was also produced.
-An updated version, the 328eco, is under development in Germany.
+While the Dornier name was later bought by Airbus Industries, the Dornier 328 type certificate (but not the Dornier brand name) has passed through a series of other investors, culminating with a company that, as of 2025, intended to roll out the prototype of an updated version under the name D328eco.

 Development

 Origins

 The Dornier 328 program started when Dornier was still owned by Deutsche Aerospace.
 Feedback from 1984 market research indicated a desire for a fast, quiet, and easy-to-maintain commuter airliner with a 30-seat capacity.
 Sales were projected to reach at least 400 units.
 Favorable features included a high cruising speed of 345 kn, and a higher cruising altitude and range, making the aircraft almost as fast as jet airliners while being more fuel-efficient.
 A trend away from spoke–and-hub distribution in favor of point-to-point transit was also viewed as being favorable to the 328.

 In December 1988, the 328 project was relaunched following the granting of shareholder approval after negotiations between the Dornier family and Daimler Benz.
 As the result of a six-month evaluation, a selection of powerplants deemed to be appropriate for the 328 was formed, these being the General Electric CT7-9D, the Garrett TPE-341-21, and the Pratt & Whitney Canada PW119A.
 While the Garrett engine was viewed by Deutsche Aerospace as being technically superior, Pratt & Whitney's powerplant was more advanced in development, thus was chosen.
 The engine selection was soon followed by the selection of a six-bladed composite propeller from Hartzell, Hartzell's submission being reportedly substantially lighter than competing bids from Dowty and Hamilton Standard.
 Following various considerations between electromechanical and digital instrumentation, Dornier opted for a digital glass cockpit and selected Honeywell to provide this after considering options from Saab Group, Rockwell Collins, and Smiths Aerospace.